 There is no single solution.
 No silver bullet that will stop counterfeiters in their tracks.
 The whole industry needs to consider a multi-layered approach.
 While not an exhaustive list, there are some key steps that can be taken.

 The first step is ensuring an individual is dedicated to monitoring the security of the supply chain from manufacturing sites, through to storage, forwarding, shipping, receipt of goods and even their use in a healthcare setting.
-There need to be assurances from the moment of production to the second a patent receives it.
+There need to be assurances from the moment of production to the second a patient receives it.
 This should involve regular contact with suppliers and an ongoing review of every step.

 Once in place, that person needs to be closely aligned to regulatory bodies, and agencies in their own country and globally.
 For example, the US Food and Drug Administration (FDA), WHO and Interpol.
 They have developed strategies to tackle counterfeit drugs that need to be followed or will have a role in bringing perpetrators to justice.